buildit/devops-test/README.md

 export SSH_AUTH_SOCK=~/.ssh/ssh_auth_sock
 ssh-add -l > /dev/null || ssh-add
 ```
-1. Copy the contents of `id_rsa.pub` to your Github account - Settings > SSH and GPG keys
+1. Copy the contents of `id_rsa.pub` to your Github repo - Settings > Deploy Keys.
+(Do not allow write permissions).

 ## (5) Install Node and NPM on your Droplet